MetOffice/CMEW/doc/source/user_guide/workflow.rst

      Creates the |CDDS| request metadata
      and variables list required to standardise two model development runs, then prepares the |CDDS| directory structure.
+     If previously saved raw data is being used, the raw data will be symlinked to the this task's work directory.
   :Runs on:
      Localhost
   :Executes: